domenVres/Robust-LIME-SHAP-and-IME/README.md

 ```

 For training of the adversarial model that uses MCD-VAE, it is recommended to give the training function the indices of integer features in dataset (so after the data is generated with MCD-VAE, those features could be rounded) and perturbation_multiplier (integer that tells how many new samples are generated for each instance in training proces).
-For training of all adversarial models it is recommended to give the training function the least of features' names and the list of categorical features' indices.
-We will assume that we have all of this already stored (see experiment code if you are interested in how to get these values from dataset).
+For training of all adversarial models it is recommended to give the training function the list of features' names and the list of categorical features' indices.
+In following code block we assume that we have all of this already stored (see experiment code if you are interested in how to get these values from dataset).

 ```python
 # Training of the adversarial model that uses MCD-VAE (We assume that training set is stored in xtrain and that target variable is stored in ytrain).